ecrichlow/iPad-Dynamic-Table-Cells/README.md

 * EditableTableDataRowItem.h
 * EditableTableDataRowItem.m

-In the  cellForRowAtIndexPath method of your tableview data source, initialize or dequeue the EditableTableDataRow object to use for the table row, initialize the EditableTableDataRowItem objects that will populate the row, perform any UIKIT customizations of the underlying UIKit objects used to represent the EditableTableDataRowItem objects, assign the delegate of the cell and assign an array of the items to the rowItems property of the cell:
+In the  cellForRowAtIndexPath method of your tableview data source, initialize or dequeue the EditableTableDataRow object to use for the table row, initialize the EditableTableDataRowItem objects that will populate the row, perform any UIKit customizations of the underlying UIKit objects used to represent the EditableTableDataRowItem objects, assign the delegate of the cell and assign an array of the items to the rowItems property of the cell:

 	- (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath
 	{